mxagar/tool_guides/git/git_teams_summary.md

 ## Fork-Branch-Merge Workflow

 This is the most common go-to workflow when working in teams.
-It is also known as the **(Bidirectional) Three-Way Merge**; its rartionale is explained in [Three-Way Merge](#three-way-merge-from-our-branch-to-main).
+It is also known as the **(Bidirectional) Three-Way Merge**; its rationale is explained in [Three-Way Merge](#three-way-merge-from-our-branch-to-main).

 ```bash
 # -- 1.
 Create a new branch to work on, forking from the default branch (e.g., dev)